-Losing weight for a dog, as with humans, is a gradual process.
+Just like humans, dogs lose weight gradually – it is a slow process.
 Don’t let that deter you or your dog.
 Gradual is great and means the weight is more likely to stay off.
 With the support of your vet, PRO PLAN® nutrition and a new exercise routine, he’ll get the happiness and health he needs to enjoy his amazing world for longer.

 - Treats are fine within calorie limits

 - Be prepared to progress slowly with weight loss

 - Play and exercise.
 The more, the better.

 He’ll show you the difference